innolitics/rdm/rdm/init_files/documents/software_requirements_specification.md

 TODO: Update the software requirement identification and tracking methodology used in the project to support traceability of the requirements.
 The text below provides an example.

 Software requirements are gathered during development within a change management system and are tracked using unique identifiers that begin with the text "SWReq-" and end with one or more dot-separated numbers.
 Here are a few valid requirement ideas: "SWReq-1", "SWReq-1.1", "SWReq-1.2", and "SWReq-1.2.1".
 The numbers indicate a hierarchy of requirements.
 Thus, "SWReq-1.1" is a more detailed requirement related to "SWReq-1".
-If a requirement has been deleted, the requirement id will not be re-used [[FDA_SW:srs-tracking]].
+If a requirement has been deleted, the requirement id will not be re-used [[FDA-SW:srs-tracking]].

 {% if device.samd %}
 ## Software Requirements Table